-Then again, how scary can a book be when Dr. J is mentioned? 🤣
+Then again, how scary can the book really be if it mentions Dr. J? 🤣

 Both did a good job in transcribing what view of the early 70's I've somehow picked up over decades - fried eggs for breakfast, yellow everywhere, wallpaper wallpaper wallpaper!, and prescription barbituates being thrown around like candy.